RFK may be unable to withdraw his name from ballots in some swing states

 North Carolina

-Kennedy’s creation of the We The People Party in North Carolina and the short amount of time before the election mean he could likely stay on the ballot in the state.
+Kennedy’s creation of the We The People Party in North Carolina and the short amount of time before the election means he could likely stay on the ballot in the state.

 The first absentee ballots go out to North Carolina voters starting Sept.
 6.